MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 These two new polices for DisplayOffTimeoutOnBattery and DisplayOffTimeoutPluggedIn are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).

+> [!NOTE]
+> For consistent experience on HoloLens 2, please ensure that values for both DisplayOffTimeoutOnBattery and StandbyTimeoutOnBattery are set as same value.
+Same applies to DisplayOffTimeoutPluggedIn and StandbyTimeoutPluggedIn.
+Refer to [Display, sleep, and hibernate idle timers](https://docs.microsoft.com/windows-hardware/design/device-experiences/display--sleep--and-hibernate-idle-timers) for more details about modern standby.

 ### Newly enabled Update policies for HoloLens
 - More options for when Updates are installed or disabling the Pause Updates button to ensure updates.